metomi/rose/sphinx/glossary.rst

    suite log
    suite log directory
-      A cylc suite logs events and other information to the suite log files when it runs.
+      A Cylc suite logs events and other information to the suite log files when it runs.
 There are three log files:

       * ``out`` - the stdout of the suite.